 - urine testing to assess glucose (sugar), protein, bacteria and red and white blood cells

 You will soon find out that there are many lifestyle modifications that need to be made during pregnancy and even after delivery.

-Everyone wants to look their best but using permanent hair color is not recommended during the first 12 weeks of pregnancy; instead consider using a semi-permanent dye.6
+Using permanent hair color is not recommended during the first 12 weeks of pregnancy.
+Instead, consider using a semi-permanent dye.

-While it is safe to eat fish during pregnancy, it is recommended that you limit your intake to 8-12 oz. of fish and shellfish per week.6,8
+Is safe to eat fish during pregnancy, but you should limit your intake to 2 to 3 servings, or between 8 and 12 ounces of fish and shellfish per week.

 If you have questions regarding your pregnancy, be sure to contact your health care provider.